razziel89/mealie-addons/README.md

 - Encrypted connections:
   All connections to `mealie-addons` use unencrypted HTTP.
   An additional [nginx] deployment can provide an upgrade to encrypted HTTPS.
-  In general, it is recommended to deploy `mealie-addons` behind a [VPN].
+  In general, it is recommended to deploy `mealie-addons` behind a [VPN] or in a trusted (home) network.
 - Authentication:
   Anyone with network access to `mealie-addons` can retrieve the recipes accessible to it.
   An additional [oauth2-proxy] deployment can be used to limit access to a `mealie-addons` instance.
-  In general, it is recommended to deploy `mealie-addons` behind a [VPN].
+  In general, it is recommended to deploy `mealie-addons` behind a [VPN] or in a trusted (home) network.

 The following features are not implemented at the moment but can be considered in scope for `mealie-addons`: